Skip to main content

 In particular, it is an implementation of the RISC-V architecture (specifically riscv32im), similar to how your laptop's CPU may be an implementation of an x86 or ARM architecture.
 This biggest difference is that the zkVM is implemented with arithmetic circuits, in software, instead of circuitry made from silicon and copper.

-What is a “cycle”?
+What Is a "Cycle"?

 Both in the zkVM and on physical CPUs, the cost of an operation is measured in "clock cycles".